icinganalysis/icinganalysis.github.io/content/NACA-TN-2306.md

 tags: meteorology
 status: draft

-### _"collection of data indicating the maximum extent, severity, and frequency of conditions"_
+### _"the collection of data indicating the maximum extent, severity, and frequency of conditions"_

 # "Meteorological Analysis of Icing Conditions Encountered in Low-Altitude Stratiform Clouds"